vortex314/mqtt2serial/README.md.md

 -- it automatically resubscribes to his own destination based on hostname -- it stops all publishes until a connection is reliably present -- it's reactive stream driven based nanoAkka
--- it should work on any Arduino having a serial or USB
+-- it should work on any Arduino having a serial or USB CDC connection.
 - ... in progress
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4MzY0NjAwMiwtMTI5MzkwODc2MCwxOT
+eyJoaXN0b3J5IjpbLTYxODM3NDI1MCwtMTI5MzkwODc2MCwxOT
 c3OTM0Njc5XX0=
 -->